Demon-Free Paranormal Research?

 There’s no way to be involved in this work without dealing with unattractive and threatening spirits of the dead.
 Sooner or later — usually sooner — you’ll encounter something startling.

-Either way, it was unique among hundreds of sites I’ve investigated.
+Either way, it was unique among hundreds (perhaps thousands) of sites I’ve investigated.

 In my opinion, you have more to fear from the living than from the dead (or other entities), whether you’re in a cemetery or any other “haunted” location.

-If you focus on relatively benign haunted cemeteries (described in Ghost Hunting in Haunted Cemeteries), you’re as safe as possible from demons (no matter how you define them).
+If you focus on relatively benign haunted cemeteries, especially if they’re in hallowed grounds, you’re as safe as possible from demons (no matter how you define them).

 That doesn’t mean you’re 100% safe.
 No one can guarantee that, no matter where you are or who you’re with.